- Services and Products

 - Individual User Account - Sponsor a Student for an Enterprise Account

-A Premium Fuze Meeting account is available to all Students.
-However there are situations when a Student may need to host larger online collaboration sessions as part of his/her academic degree requirements, graduate assistant activities, etc. Faculty and Staff can Sponsor a Student and request an Enterprise Fuze Meeting account on the student's behalf by submitting the Request for Fuze Meeting Account form.
+Each student is provided with a Pro plan account.
+However there are situations when a student may need to host larger online collaboration sessions as part of his/her academic degree requirements, graduate assistant activities, etc. Faculty and Staff can Sponsor a Student and request an Enterprise account on the student's behalf by submitting the Fuze Account Request form.

 - Share a Fuze Meeting Account with a Group

+An Enterprise plan account can be provided to a group or organization.
 Requests for a Group/Shared Fuze Meeting Account are reviewed on a case-by-case basis.
-Submit the Request for Fuze Meeting Account form to request a Group/Shared Fuze account.
+Submit the Fuze Account Request form to request a Group/Shared Fuze account.
 While the University's Fuze License Agreement allows for multiple users to share one Fuze Meeting account, the system is not designed with this in mind.
 There are some best practices for group account management that you need to understand when requesting a Fuze Meeting account where multiple people will have the account login information.

-- A Fuze Meeting account can only have one ‘live' meeting going on at once.
-Think of the Fuze Meeting account like a physical conference room or meeting space: If multiple people log into the same Fuze account at the same time, they can inadvertently interrupt or stop an ongoing meeting started by another person in the group.
+- A Fuze account can only have one ‘live' meeting going on at once.
+Think of the Fuze account like a physical conference room or meeting space: If multiple people log into the same Fuze account at the same time, they can inadvertently interrupt or stop an ongoing meeting started by another person in the group.
 Establish a scheduling method and use agreement with all the members of your group.

 - Set the account password and securely share it with the group members.
-Change the Fuze Meeting password for the shared account at regular intervals.
+Change the Fuze password for the shared account at regular intervals.
 Also consider a policy to change the password anytime a person leaves the group.